devon-m2/p8105_Gun-Violence_Final-Report/p8105_Gun-Violence_Final-Report.md

 Map visualizing the change in crude death rate over time (1999-2016) for each state.

-### Section 3: Role of Gun Control in Gun Violence
+### Section 3: Role of Gun Control

-Section 3 explores the role of gun control in gun violence.
+Section 3 explores the role of gun control in gun violence, pulling data from the **Dataset 4: Gun Approval Rate and Licensing of States**, **Dataset 3: Gun Law Strength and State Scoring**, and **Dataset 2: CDC Firearm Mortality Data** sources.

 #### Approved license vs. law strength